WYOMING HISTORICAL SOCIETY CONSTITUTION

 ARTICLE III: Officers and Governance

 The Executive Committee is the Society’s governing body.
-The Executive Committee shall be composed of nine (9) trustees elected by the membership, eight of whom must maintain a primary residence I Wyoming.
+The Executive Committee shall be composed of nine (9) trustees elected by the membership, eight of whom must maintain a primary residence in Wyoming.
 One (1) trustee must maintain a primary residence outside of Wyoming.
 Trustees must be members of the Wyoming Historical Society.
-The Executive Committee is empowered to act in all matters pertaining to the Society except as specifically restricted in the Constitution and Bylaws.
+The Executive Committee is empowered to act in all matters pertaining to Society except as specifically restricted in the Bylaws.

 Trustees shall be elected to serve three-year terms.
 An individual trustee may be re-elected to one additional term.
 A trustee who has served two consecutive terms may stand for election again only after a two-year absence from the Executive Committee.